paytm/youknowwho/README.md

 Rule engine for most of generic decision makings ...
 Gui will follow some

+# Opts to instantiate
+- *debug*         : BOOLEAN .
+Will start emitting Debug Events.
+NOTE : Will SLOW DOWN the rule engine since Event Emitter is panifully Slow.

 # Rules
 - *Id*            : Will be unique identification of a rule
 - *Name*          : Not used anywhere except for Logging